Alex5067/minishell/README.md

 # Rules

-Not use more than one global variable, think about it and be ready to explain why you do it.
+Not use more than one global variable.
 Show a prompt when waiting for a new command

 Search and launch the right executable (based on the PATH variable or by using